 Marketers see an average increase of 20% in sales when using personalised experiences. – Monetate

-50% of companies feel they can increase interaction within email by increasing personalisation. – Experian
+50% of companies feel they can increase interaction within email by increasing hyper-personalisation. – Experian

-Some brands have recorded 8x improvement on click-through rates with a personalised video versus standard outbound email campaigns. – Marketing Land
+Some brands have recorded 8x improvement in click-through rates with a personalised video versus standard outbound email campaigns. – Marketing Land

 The open rate for emails with a personalised message was 18.8%, as compared to 13.1% without any personalisation in 2016. – Statista

-Predictive personalisation software (PPS) is the new way of eliminating most (if not all) of the tradition customer’s buying decision-making process.
-Simply put, they have already told you, all be it not in so many words.
-You’re just using that information (data) to greatest effect.
+Hyper-personalisation software is the most lucrative way of eliminating most (if not all) of the traditional customer’s buying decision-making process.
+Simply put, they have already told you, be it not in so many words.
+You’re just using that information (data) to the greatest effect.

-From the customer’s perspective, you have begun to appreciate them as an individual – rather than a segment of people, who always buys an item in a certain way, perhaps a certain brand, colour, material, label etc each season.
-Instead you appear to appreciate what it is they want, while you have actually have been watching what they have been looking at.
+From the customer’s perspective, you have begun to appreciate them as an individual – rather than a segment of people, who always buy an item in a certain way, perhaps a certain brand, colour, material, label etc each season.
+Instead, you appear to appreciate what it is they want, while you have been watching what they have been looking at.

 Predictive personalisation software – the consumer’s reaction in practice

-PPS addresses consumers don’t send products back, and the fashion industry especially will appreciate that, as all that additional cost and headache associated almost disappear.
-Another phenomena is that the average basket size increases, about 15% initially and even better it perpetually grows over time.
+PPS addresses consumers who don’t send products back, and the fashion industry especially will appreciate that, as all the additional costs and headaches associated almost disappear.
+Another phenomenon is that the average basket size increases, by about 15% initially and even better it perpetually grows over time.

 This in turn raises the customer lifetime value of each consumer.
-With all this additional business comes the further benefit that PPS runs totally autonomously, you simply don’t involve human beings in the process.
-It’s data driven, and humans have too many foibles denigrating the effect.
-How much do your staff really cost, as they’re not needed.
-No holidays, loo breaks, training, car parking, school-runs, water cooler moments – anything, just pure unadulterated focus.
+With all this additional business comes the further benefit that PPS runs autonomously, you simply don’t involve human beings in the process.
+It’s data-driven, and humans have too many foibles denigrating the effect.
+How much does your staff cost?
+No holidays, loo breaks, training, car parking, school runs, water cooler moments – anything, just pure unadulterated focus.

 How does predictive personalisation software work?

-PPS selects products unique and specific to each individual, based on their own data.
-It then selects and sends perfectly chosen products – to the nano-second, prior to it doing so.
+PPS selects products unique and specific to each individual, based on their data.
+It then selects and sends perfectly chosen products – to the nano-second, before it does so.
 These are products identified as the most likely to be bought next.
-It excludes promotion, incentive and annoying banners, but complements those promotions if you are running them.
+It excludes promotions, incentives and annoying banners, but complements those promotions if you are running them.
 It caters for price points too.

-SwiftERM are a Microsoft Partner company.
-For a month free trial of PPS click here.
+SwiftERM is a Microsoft Partner company.
+For a month-free 30-day trial of AI hyper-personalisation software click here.